-PriorityAssure® provides affordable access to services ahead of deductible such as PCP and urgent care visits, $0 virtual care and $5 preferred generics.
+PriorityAssure® provides affordable access to services ahead of deductible such as PCP and urgent care visits, $10 virtual care services and $5 preferred generics.
 It also provides coverage for more serious heath events.

-- Diabetic coverage – certain diabetic supplies purchased through a participating DME provider are covered at 100% before deductible and preferred insulins are covered at the Tier 1b prescription drug tier
+- Diabetic coverage – Certain diabetic supplies purchased through a participating DME provider are covered at 100% before deductible and preferred insulins are covered at the Tier 1b prescription drug cost share

 - Chiropractic care – Covers up to 30 acute and/or maintenance care visits per contract year

-- Standard copayments for the services needed most – primary care, urgent care, labs, and Tier 1a and Tier 1b prescription drugs covered before deductible
+- Standard copayments for key services ahead of deductible – primary care, urgent care, labs, Tier 1a and Tier 1b prescription drugs

 - Cash rewards – Our Cost Estimator tool lets members shop for high-quality care at lower-cost facilities.
-Best of all, when members receive care at a fair-price facility, we’ll send them a Visa® reward card
+Best of all, when members shop for and receive care at a fair-price facility, we'll send them a Visa® reward card.

 - Optional dental coverage – Two Delta Dental PPO/Premier plans to choose from, both include annual exams and cleanings.
 Learn more

 - No referral needed – Our plans don't require a referral to see a specialist

 PriorityHMOSM is our most popular health coverage option.
 It focuses on what’s most important: health and wellness, managing medical costs and ensuring employees receive all the necessary services they need.

 - It provides lower costs, but with limited coverage outside the plans' network of participating providers.